 Color coding: This helps you quickly orient each pole tip to the correct tent corner and helps you find which sleeves or clips go with which pole sections.

-Backpacking tents use high-strength, low-weight aluminum poles.
-Over the years aluminum poles have maintained strength while engineers have reduced weight by incrementally shrinking diameter and wall thickness.
+Poles: Backpacking tents have high-strength, low-weight aluminum poles.
 You often see DAC (Dongah Aluminum Corp.) in specs because this company is the world’s pre-eminent pole maker.
-You might also see a 6,000-series or a slightly stronger 7,000-series aluminum listed.

-Tent fabrics and denier: A wide range of specialized nylons and polyesters are used in tents and, like poles, the technology evolves rapidly.
-One spec you might see, regardless of fabric, is denier (D), the fabric yarn’s weight (in grams) based on a 9,000-meter length of the yarn.
-Higher numbers indicate more rugged fabrics, while lower deniers are found in more lightweight—and less durable—fabrics.
-Don’t compare denier unless fabrics are identical, though, because you won’t be accounting for inherent differences in fabric properties have a greater effect on strength than the denier spec.
+Tent fabrics and denier: A wide range of specialized nylons and polyesters are used in tents.
+One spec you occasionally see is denier (D), which is a fabric yarn’s weight (in grams) based on a 9,000-meter length of the yarn.
+More rugged fabrics have higher denier numbers, while lower deniers are found in more lightweight—and less durable—fabrics.
+Don’t compare denier unless fabrics are identical, though, because inherent differences in fabric properties have a greater effect on strength than the denier spec.